folkehelseinstituttet/AOPnetworkFinder_v1/README.md

 BIORXIV/2024/591733  "AOP-networkFinder - A versatile and user-friendly tool for FAIR reconstruction of Adverse Outcome Pathway networks from the AOP-Wiki"
 Authors: Nurettin Yarar, Marvin Martens, Torbjørn Rognes, Jan Lavender, Hubert Dirven, Karine Audouze and Marcin W. Wojewodzic#

-Corresponding author: Marcin W. Wojewodzic (Email: maww@fhi.no)
+Corresponding author: Marcin W. Wojewodzic (Email: maww [at] fhi.no)

 Tool version v1 is also on Zenono at Computational Toxicology at Norwegian Institute of Public Health: https://zenodo.org/records/11068434